peter88213/nvhelp-de/source/character_view.rst

 Figureneigenschaften
 ====================

-The Figur properties view opens in the right pane when you select a character in the tree.
+The Figur properties view öffnet sich im rechten Fenster when you select a character in the tree.